-Have a look at this example below that perfectly depicts the power of keywords.
+Have a look at this example of product description below that perfectly depicts the power of keywords.
 Upon searching for “black belts for women,” this is the top search I came across on Google:

 When I clicked on the first Amazon option, I got redirected to the product page below:

 As you can see, the description is not great.
 However, they have made appropriate use of perfect semantic keywords and that too in bullet points.
 This leads to better scalability and better search rankings.
 So whether you’re writing product descriptions for bags, belts or anything else, use appropriate keywords to become visible on the first page of SERPs.

 However, it doesn’t mean that it is always going to work in your favor.
 But keywords sure to have some impact on your overall performance.

 You must add keywords to the following places to improve the search engine optimization (SEO) for your online store:

 - Meta descriptions

 - ALT tags